Investor Protections and the SEC: A Crypto Perspective

 • Transparency: Registered offerings must disclose risks, token structures, and governance models, reducing uncertainty.

-• Fraud Reduction: By prosecuting fraudulent ICOs and deceptive schemes, the SEC deters malicious actors.
+• Illegal deception Reduction: By prosecuting deceptive ICOs and deceptive schemes, the SEC deters malicious actors.

 • Market Integrity: Oversight of exchanges reduces insider trading, wash trading, and artificial price manipulation.